-- 1.1 Iceni Projects, on behalf of the Central Lancashire Councils Chorley, Preston and South Ribble have been commissioned to prepare this Housing Study in the context that the Councils are at an early stage of the preparation of the Review of the Central Lancashire Local Plan and there is a need to bring together key evidence in respect of housing need. - 1.2 The Housing Study has been commissioned to update and develop elements of the analysis set out in the Central Lancashire Strategic Housing Market Assessment (September 2017) and principally do two things: - Advise on the scale of housing need and the interim distribution of housing across Central Lancashire to inform a revised Memorandum of Understanding; and - Provide a robust up-to-date evidence base regarding the scale, type and mix of housing which is needed to inform the development of the local plan and consideration of the housing mix on individual development sites. - 1.3 The introduction of the standard method for calculating local housing need and the age of the adopted Central Lancashire Core Strategy mean that the previously agreed Memorandum of Understanding signed by all three local authorities on the level of housing need and distribution of housing across Central Lancashire needs to be revisited. - 1.4 The housing study will in effect provide a robust basis for working to agree (a) an updated level of housing need to plan for across the Central Lancashire HMA; and (b) how this level of housing need is to be appropriately distributed across the three authorities through an updated Memorandum of Understanding.
-This may then need to be reviewed over time to take account of further evidence arising.
+- 1.1 Iceni Projects, on behalf of the Central Lancashire Councils Chorley, Preston and South Ribble have been commissioned to prepare this Housing Study in the context that the Councils are at an early stage of the preparation of the Review of the Central Lancashire Local Plan and there is a need to bring together key evidence in respect of housing need.
+The three Central Lancashire authorities fall within a common Housing Market Area (HMA). - 1.2 The Housing Study has been commissioned to update and develop elements of the analysis set out in the Central Lancashire Strategic Housing Market Assessment (September 2017) and principally do two things: - Advise on the scale of housing need and the interim distribution of housing across Central Lancashire to inform a revised Joint Memorandum of Understanding; and - Provide a robust up-to-date evidence base regarding the scale, type and mix of housing which is needed to inform the development of the local plan and consideration of the housing mix on individual development sites. - 1.3 The introduction of the standard method for calculating local housing need and the age of the adopted Central Lancashire Core Strategy mean that the previously agreed Memorandum of Understanding1 signed by all three local authorities on the level of housing need and distribution of housing across Central Lancashire needs to be revisited. - 1.4 The Housing Study has been prepared to provide a robust and consistent basis for the Central Lancashire authorities to agree (a) an updated level of housing need to plan for across the Central Lancashire HMA; and (b) how this level of housing need is to be appropriately distributed across the three authorities through an updated Memorandum of Understanding (MOU). - 1.5 The MOU may need to be reviewed over time to take account of new evidence.
+It will be for the Local Plan Review process to consider further both the level of overall housing provision and options for the distribution of housing development in Central Lancashire through the plan-making process; and this will involve further public consultation as the plan-making process progresses.